Expat Insurance in Spain

 Insurance in Spain can be difficult for expats due to legal requirements, language barriers and differences in how cover is structured.

-Policies must often meet strict visa conditions, documentation is typically issued in Spanish, and coverage structures may differ from those in other countries.
+Policies must meet visa requirements, documentation is often issued in Spanish, and coverage structures differ from those in other countries.

 Expats commonly face: